hookflash/obsolete.opjs/prototype/Readme.md

 3. Install local project dependencies
       $ npm install

+To lint the code and run the unit tests, run:

+    $ grunt

-Run `grunt` to lint the code base and run unit tests (coming soon).
-Run `grunt dist` to build a single JavaScript file suitable for production.
+To build a single JavaScript file suitable for production, run:

+    $ grunt dist